 Also, you know that Google Chrome will soon start warning users about sites that aren’t secure.
 You don’t want potential customers to get anything resembling a warning when they visit your site.

 So your strategy is that you’ll move to HTTPS.
 Your hypothesis is that doing so will give you a 10% increase in traffic.

-The execution here is a little more difficult than in the previous example.
+The execution here is a little more difficult than in the previous SEO case study sample.
 To move to HTTPS, you have to purchase a certificate from a trusted authority.
 Then, you have to configure your web server to use that certificate.